CrocoFactory/sensei/docs/learn/user_guide/preparers_finalizers.md

 ##### Step 1: Define Route

-First, we need to define a route
+First, we need to define a route:

 ```python
 @router.post('/register')